process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 You only need to sign the CLA once or when the CLA terms have changed.

-### Commit
+### Commit in the Pull Request
-There is no convention for the commit message.
+There is no convention for the commit message in the Pull Request.
 The most important part is the title of the Pull Request, because:
 - Everyone must use Pull Request, no direct commit allowed on master branch
 - The commits of a Pull Request are almost always squashed